wp-plugins/link-to-bible/readme.txt

 = How can I disable the linking of a bible-reference? = You can mark any text with the css-class 'nolink' to avoid linking it to bibleserver.com; e.g. <code><span class="nolink">Mt 2,10 or Gen 5,11 will not be linked to bibleserver.com</span></code>.

-= How do I report a bug or a feature-request =
-You can use the bugtracker at http://bugs.thk-systems.de and add an entry for the project 'link-to-bible' or write an email to thomas@thkuhlmann.de'.

 = I have a question =
 If you have any issues with the plugin, please write to thomas@thkuhlmann.de (german or english).

 == Changelog ==

-= 1.2.0 =
+= 1.1.2 =

-- Added the option to add links to exisiting articles.
+- Update bible list
+- Some refactoring

 = 1.1.1 =

-- Set to ignore false-positive-linking as default
+- Some minor bug-fixes
+- A new major version will be released in the next months.

 = 1.1.0 =

-- Added the option to ignore false-positive-linkings
+- Add the option to ignore false-positive-linkings
-- Fixed some minor bugs
+- Fix some minor bugs
 - Added and translated some error-messages

 = 1.0.4 =

-- Fixed issue with "Cannot modify header information"
+- Fix regarding issue with "Cannot modify header information"

 = 1.0.2 =

-- Fixed some minor bugs
+- Fix of some minor bugs

 = 1.0.0 =